 Colombian music originated as a result of the cultural mix influenced by the Spaniards, Europeans, Africans, and the indigenous people who inhabited the country about 200 years ago.
 Thanks to these mixes, today we can call the following genres typical Colombian national music:

-Cumbia offers a melody that is unique in the world and tells a story to the beat of the drums and the rhythm of the dancers.
-Cumbia is also the basis of many modern music genres.
-The singer Shakira used elements of cumbia in various live concerts.
-J Balvin also used this style as the basis of a music track and the singer Carlos Vives is also a friend of this style of music.
+Blending African elements such as drums, indigenous elements like the Millo flute, and Spanish elements like texts (songs and coplas), Cumbia emerged from a process of cultural mixing.
+The Colombian Caribbean has embraced this genre as a traditional music form since the 20th century.
+With a unique melody in the world, Cumbia tells a story to the beat of the drums and the rhythm of the dancers.
+Moreover, Cumbia is the basis of many modern music genres.
+For example, the singer Shakira used elements of cumbia in various live concerts.
+J Balvin also based a music track on this style.
+Likewise, the singer Carlos Vives is a friend of this style of music.

 In Colombia, salsa is also played and danced with great taste!
 However, this style of music did not originate in Colombia.
 Today, however, salsa is also part of Colombia and the country has produced great dancers and musicians of this genre.
 Who doesn’t know the Grupo Niche, for example?